cpviolator/QUDA-hip/README.md

 # Thu Oct 31 2019 (Happy Hallowe'en!)

-It written a set of tools that will download the latest version of QUDA's develop branch, replace all CUDA API and data types with QUDA types, and install a QUDA-CUDA backend in the QUDA library.
+I've written a set of tools that will download the latest version of QUDA's develop branch (or any specified branch if the user wishes), replaces all CUDA API and data types with QUDA types, and installs a QUDA-CUDA backend in the QUDA library.

 To execute this, simply run